AI-secure/SemAttack/README.md

 You may use our code to attack other tasks or other datasets.

-## BERT Embedding Space
+## Setup

+1. Create environment and install requirements.

+    ```
+    pip install -r requirements.txt
+    ```

+2. Prepare dataset and construct BERT embedding space.
 We follow the process in paper ["Visualizing and Measuring the Geometry of BERT"](https://arxiv.org/abs/1906.02715) ([GitHub](https://github.com/PAIR-code/interpretability)) to calculate word embeddings.
 The embedding space is stored as an N * 768 tensor, where N is the number of total embeddings.
+We also provide processed dataset with embedding space [here](https://drive.google.com/drive/folders/1nZzqaqJIhO75pkTK_AxJVzGY0uLxMJ6O?usp=sharing).

 ## Model Training